Using The Procreate Eraser Function Tool in Home Decor Design

 How to Cut or Erase a Background In Procreate?
 Using Procreate

-Procreate is a wonderful design program to use for all kinds of home decor and home furniture design.
+Procreate is a wonderful design program for home decor and furniture design.
 One of the features that we love is the feature to cut out the background by erasing it.

 Table of Contents